 The new security law stipulates that local and foreign-invested businesses must help with investigations conducted by local and state agents, raising new police state concerns.
 Companies committing offenses under the law can be fined and have their business permits revoked.

 Those living close to the converted hotel are among the first to be affected.
-Some Hongkongers living in Causeway Bay say they are surprised to now have mainland agents as neighbors.
+Some Hongkongers living in the glitzy Causeway Bay district say they are surprised to now have mainland agents as neighbors.

-Some opposition members allege Beijing’s choice of a downtown hotel aims to deter Hongkongers from joining new rallies at Victoria Park, due to fears Beijing may be watching and surveilling from above.
+Some opposition members allege that Beijing’s choice of a downtown hotel aims to deter Hongkongers from joining new rallies at the Victoria Park, due to fears Beijing may be watching and surveilling from above.

 Others argue the high-profile and public presence of Beijing’s agents offers unusual visibility into a facet of China’s usually shadowy intelligence and national security apparatus.

-Still, Beijing has given Hong Kong the power to investigate and try most cases prosecuted under the new law, saying it will step in only under extraordinary circumstances, including when the city cannot tackle a “nation-led” bid to infiltrate and interfere.
+Still, Beijing has given Hong Kong the power to investigate and try most cases prosecuted under the new law, saying it will step in only under extraordinary circumstances, including when the city cannot tackle a “nation-led” bid by a foreign adversary to infiltrate and interfere.

 Beijing has maintained the new law respects Hong Kong’s freedoms, autonomy and common law system.
 But Beijing’s new eye-in-the-sky view over the city has raised symbolic questions about China’s intent under the new law.